haggman/HelloLoggingNodeJS/readme.md

 ## GKE

-If you'd like to deploy to GKE, make sure you have the appropriate permissions enabled on the cluster (see note at top of this file.
+If you'd like to deploy to GKE, make sure you have the appropriate permissions enabled on the cluster (see note at top of this file).
 There's a `k8sapp.yaml` containing configurations to create a Deployment, and build a LoadBalancer for it.
 You will need to edit the file before applying to set the proper path to the container in GCR.
 The simply apply the file:

 ``` bash
 kubectl apply -f k8sapp.yaml